 Ito et al (2015) PARK2-mediated mitophagy is involved in regulation of HBEC senescence in COPD pathogenesis.
 PLoS One 11 547 PMID: 25714760

 Kim et al (2013) Effects of histamine on cultured interstitial cells of cajal in murine small intestine.
 Korean J Physiol Pharmacol 17 149 PMID: 23626477

 Kemp et al (2014) DNA repair synthesis and ligation affect the processing of excised oligonucleotides generated by human nucleotide excision repair.
 J Biol Chem 289 26574 PMID: 25107903

 Do you know of a great paper that uses Cetirizine dihydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 There are currently no reviews for this product.
 Be the first to review Cetirizine dihydrochloride and earn rewards!